mbarkhau/omnibust/README.md

 Usage
 =====

-Show found resources and write omnibust.cfg and
+Project setup:

     $ cd your/project/directory
-    $ omninust .
+    $ omninust . --init

+This will show all static urls and the static files associated with them and write `omnibust.cfg`.

-If this doesn't find all references to static files, or doesn't find the static files themselves, you will have to adjust `static_dirs` and `code_dirs` in your omnibust.cfg (see below).
-Please also consider opening a ticket on [https://bitbucket.org/mbarkhau/omnibust], as we would like to have the script work out of the box for as many projects as reasonably possible.
+If this doesn't find all references to static files, or doesn't find the static files themselves, you will have to adjust `static_dirs` and `code_dirs` in your `omnibust.cfg` (see below).
+Please also consider opening a ticket on [https://bitbucket.org/mbarkhau/omnibust], as omnibust should work out of the box for as many projects as reasonably possible.

-Before using rewrite, this would be a good time to commit all your outstanding changes.
-If that is done, and the scan shows your relevant resources, you can have omnibust add cachebust parameters.
+The `--rewrite` option will add a `_cb_` to every static url it can find and associate with a static file in the project directory.

+CAUTION: Since `--rewrite` will modify your source files, you should commit or backup your files and run omnibust with `--no-act` first to make certain it won't modify anything in the wrong way.

     $ omnibust . --rewrite --no-act
     $ omnibust . --rewrite

-From now on you can use the `update` subcommand.
-This will only rewrite references which already contain a `_cb_` parameter.
+From now on you simply run omnibust on your project director and it will only update urls which already contain a `_cb_` parameter.

     $ omnibust .